James J. Davis (bishop): Diocese of Davenport

 When the Diocese of Davenport was established on May 8, 1881, Davis was serving as pastor of St. Mary's Church in Oxford, Iowa, within the boundaries of the new diocese.
 As a result, he was incardinated, or transferred to the new diocese.

 In 1885, Davis was named pastor of St. Michael's Parish in Holbrook, Iowa and its mission in Parnell, Iowa, where Davis built a church and a school.
 At the time of his pastorate, St. Michael's was the largest parish in the diocese.
 In 1889, Davis was appointed rector of St. Margaret's Cathedral.
 He supervised the construction of the new Sacred Heart Cathedral in Davenport as well as the parish's new rectory.
 He became the vicar general of the diocese in 1895.

 Coadjutor Bishop and Bishop of Davenport

-On October 7, 1904, Pope Pius X appointed Davis as titular bishop of Milopotamus and coadjutor bishop of the Diocese of Davenport.
-He was consecrated at Sacred Heart Cathedral on November 30, 1904, by Archbishop John J. Keane.
+On October 7, 1904, Pope Pius X appointed Davis as titular bishop of Milopotamus and coadjutor bishop of Davenport.
+He was consecrated at Sacred Heart Cathedral in Davenport, Iowa, on November 30, 1904, by Archbishop John J. Keane.
 The principal co-consecrators were Bishops Henry Cosgrove and Mathias Lenihan.
 With the death of Bishop Cosgrove on December 22, 1906, Davis automatically became the new bishop.